Fairchild Semiconductor: 1950s

 According to Sherman Fairchild, Noyce's impassioned presentation of his vision was the reason Sherman Fairchild had agreed to create the semiconductor division for the traitorous eight.
 Noyce advocated the use of silicon as substrate – since the material costs would consist of sand and a few fine wires, the major cost would be in the manufacturing process.
 Noyce also expressed his belief that silicon semiconductors would herald the start of disposable appliances that, due to cheap electronic components, would not be repaired but merely discarded when worn out.

 Their first transistors were of the silicon mesa variety, innovative for their time, but exhibiting relatively poor reliability.

 Fairchild's first marketed transistor was the 1958 2N697, a mesa transistor developed by Moore, and it was a success.
 The first batch of 100 was sold to IBM for $150 apiece in order to build the computer for the B-70 bomber.
 More were sold to Autonetics to build the guidance system for the Minuteman ballistic missile.

 At the same time Jean Hoerni developed the planar process which was a major improvement – transistors could be made more easily, at a lower cost and with greater performance and reliability.

 The planar process made most other transistor processes obsolete.
 One such casualty was Philco's transistor division, whose newly built $40 million plant to make their germanium PADT process transistors became nonviable.
-Within a few years every other transistor company paralleled or licensed the Fairchild planar process.
+Within a few years, every other transistor company paralleled or licensed the Fairchild planar process.
 Hoerni's 2N1613 was a major success, with Fairchild licensing the design across the industry.

 In 1960, Fairchild built a circuit with four transistors on a single wafer of silicon, thereby creating the first silicon integrated circuit (Texas Instruments' Jack Kilby had developed an integrated circuit made of germanium on September 12, 1958, and was awarded a U.S. patent, however Kilby's method was not scalable and the semiconductor industry adopted Fairchild's process to manufacture integrated circuits).
-The company grew from twelve to twelve thousand employees, and was soon making $130 million a year.
+The company grew from twelve to twelve thousand employees, and soon had sales of $130 million a year.